 Bare root.
-Seedllings or suckers offered.
+Seedllings and suckers offered generally.
 It requires at least two genetically distinct individuals for cross-pollination.

 In my opinion, wild plums should be planted everywhere.

-American plum seedlings: Prunus americana seedlings - sourced from David Snyder of Snyder Tree Seeds
+Mexican plum seedlings: Prunus mexicana, seed obtained from David Snyder of Snyder Tree Seeds

 Mixed thicket suckers: Suckers that are dug are well-established and large when dug.
-To minimize shipping costs and give the wild plums a better chance of survival, they are cut back to about 1 foot in height before orders are packed.
+To minimize shipping costs and give the wild plums a better chance of survival, they are cut back to about 16 inches in height before orders are packed.
 Suckers can be expected to have more vigorous growth and earlier fruiting than seedling trees.
 Read more on the suckers offered below.

 The thicket planted as part of the Feralwood project, where the seedlings and suckers originate, is a multi-species thicket that was established entirely from individual seedling trees.
-Known species in the thicket are: Prunus americana (american plum), P. angustifolia (chickasaw plum), and wild goose plum (Prunus hortulana).
+Assumed species in the thicket are: Prunus americana (american plum), and maybe both wild goose plums, (P. hortulana and P. munsonia).
 There is also at least one hybrid tree.
-There is a great deal of variation within the thicket, though all individual trees planted when the thicket was established produce fruit fit for eating.
+There is a great deal of variation within the thicket.

 When ordering suckers, due to the nature of the thicket I cannot guarantee you suckers of any particular species.
 What I can do is insure you that if you order more than one sucker I will dig from opposite ends of the thicket.
 This way I can guarantee you genetic diversity for cross-pollination.
 I will also select for variation.